 Canadian’s love affair with big-ticket items, like cars and homes, can indicate many things like wealth or debt, and regardless of what side of that equation you’re on, you still need to take care of your stuff.
 That means having a garage, attached or detached, to protect your car.

-Garages are a great thing but every Canadian knows that working inside your garage is weather dependent.
-I know, it sounds strange but the reality is that the temperature in an uninsulated garage still fluctuates with the outdoor conditions, and effectively reducing its usability at different points in the year.
-To this point, Mike Holmes in a National Post column notes that “A properly insulated garage is a safety must.”
+Garages are great, but every Canadian knows that working inside your garage is weather-dependent.
+I know it sounds strange, but the reality is that the temperature in an uninsulated garage still fluctuates with the outdoor conditions, and effectively reducing its usability at different points in the year.
+To this point, Mike Holmes in a National Post column, notes that “A properly insulated garage is a safety must.”

 Mr. Holmes, like many of us, uses his garage to “get away from all the chaos, to unplug and decompress.”
-A garage, as well as being this unique cultural space and a car park, is great to store tools, building materials and extra stuff like tires and bikes.
+A garage, this unique cultural space, and a car park are great for storing tools, building materials and extra stuff like tires and bikes.

 FOCUS YOUR ATTENTION ON THESE AREAS IN YOUR GARAGE

 When a garage is attached to your home, the most important thing is to make sure it’s sealed properly to keep fumes, exhaust, and carbon monoxide out of the house.
 This often means proper insulation.

 In new construction, some developers have used a wall cavity in the garage as a return air duct to feed the furnace - you never want to use the inside of your garage as an air return.
 First, minute particles are being pulled inside your home, like car exhaust, that your family is now breathing and it’s an uninsulated opening into your home.
 You also need to consider fire protection: install a 20-minute fire-rated door between the garage and the inside of the house, and, your door should be about an inch thick and self-closing.